|

 restoration, lots of new panels, although some appear to have been fitted by

 Blind Bob.
-Needs respraying & redressing.
+Needs respraying & redressing & some more panelwork.
 All parts are supposed to be in

 the boot, but doubtless theres plenty missing. £1000